Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Introduction

-In recent years, data-driven methods have emerged as powerful tools for constructing surrogate models that can replace or augment the direct computation of governing equations and physical relations~\cite{sun2020,kavana2024}.
+In recent years, data-driven methods have emerged as powerful tools for constructing surrogate models that can replace or augment the direct computation of governing equations and physical relations~\cite{sun2020,kavana2024,chen2024,esfandi2023}.
 At the same time, their application requires careful consideration, since the predictive quality of such models is inherently limited by the quality and representativeness of the training data~\cite{wen2022}.
 If employed indiscriminately, machine learning approaches may yield unphysical predictions and misleading results.
-In this work, we employ data-driven models to enhance both a pure VE model and a hybrid formulation, with the objective of achieving consistently faster simulations without compromising accuracy or physical constraints.
-It should be emphasized that no new machine learning methodology is proposed in this work.
-Rather, the focus lies on demonstrating how existing data-driven approaches can be combined with established physical models to improve computational performance.
-In particular, the VE method for simulating fluid flow in porous media will serve as the reference model.
+In this work, we employ data-driven models to enhance both a pure VE model and a hybrid formulation, with the objective of achieving consistently faster simulations without compromising accuracy or physical constraints. \revisionTwo{}{To this end, we first identify the algorithmic components that incur the highest computational cost and subsequently accelerate them using data-driven models.
+In particular, the coupling fluxes in hybrid schemes and the computation of coarse-level constitutive relations in the VE scheme are selected as targets for surrogate modelling.} It should be emphasized that no new machine learning methodology is proposed in this work.
+Rather, the focus lies on demonstrating how existing data-driven approaches can optimize individual blocks of established physical models to improve computational performance \cite{schultzendorff2024}.